felixhagspiel/jsOnlyLightbox/README.md

 	<img class="jslghtbx-thmb" src="img/lightbox/1.jpg" alt="" data-jslghtbx="img/1-big.jpg">

+You can also dynamically push images to groups, this is usefull if you load images via ajax.
+See the [`lightbox.thumbnails`](#lightboxthumbnails) attribute for an example.

 If you want to group images to structure your content, use the `data-jslghtbx-group` attribute.
 You can have multiple groups on one page.
 This is also helpful when you dont want to use thumbnails, just hide the thumbnails via CSS:

 	<img class="jslghtbx-thmb" src="img/lightbox/3-small.jpg" alt="" data-jslghtbx="img/3-big.jpg" data-jslghtbx-group="mygroup1">